openwdl/wdl/README.md

 The WDL *language* has a two-number version (e.g., 1.1).
 An increase in the minor (second) version number (e.g., 1.0 to 1.1) indicates the addition of, or non-breaking changes to, the language or the standard library functions.
 An increase in the major (first) version number (e.g., 1.0 to 2.0) indicates that breaking changes have been made.

-The WDL *specification* has a three-number version (e.g. 1.1.1).
+The WDL *specification* has a three-number version (e.g., 1.1.1).
 The specification version tracks the language version, but there may also be patch releases (indicated by a change to the patch, or third, version number) that include fixes for typos, additional examples, or non-breaking clarifications of ambiguous language.

 # Language Specifications